Effects of galactic magnetic field on the UHECR correlation studies with starburst galaxies: Mock Dataset Production

 To make the comparison with the analysis of the observed UHECRs \citep{Aab2018, Abbasi2018}, the sky coverage of the TA and Auger experiments is considered based on equations given by \cite{Sommers2001}.
 In \cite{Sommers2001}, the sky coverage $\omega({\bf n}_{\rm CR})$ depends on the declination $\delta$:

-where $\theta_{\rm m}$ is the maximum zenith angle and $a_0$ is the latitude of the experimental site, respectively.
-We adapt a latitude of an experiment $a_{0}=39.^\circ3$ ($-35.^\circ2$) and a maximum zenith angle $\theta _{\rm m}=55^\circ$ ($60^\circ$) for the TA (Auger) experiment.
+where $\theta_{\rm m}$ is the maximum zenith angle and $a_0$ is the latitude of the experimental site.
+We adopt the latitude $a_{0}=39.3\,\deg$ ($-35.2\,\deg$) and maximum zenith angle $\theta _{\rm m}=55\,\deg$ ($60\,\deg$) for TA (Auger) experiment.
 From the all-sky datasets, we randomly select mock events with the probability of each sky coverage.
 Out of the 4000 mock events in each dataset, approximately $1000$ mock events are selected by each of the TA and Auger coverage.
-We define the datasets selected by the sky coverage of the TA (Auger) experiment as the north-sky (south-sky) datasets.
+We define the dataset selected by the sky coverage of TA (Auger) as the north-sky (south-sky) dataset.